 The Corps suggested, the Council wait until the Corps was informed of FY 2018 Work Plan Funding for the MESD Levee System.
 Unfortunately, the the Corps didn't receive any FY 2018 Work Plan Funds.
-The Corps has now indicated that it doesn't want to reprogram funds fromWood River to MESD, it would prefer to spend the funds in Wood River, utilizing a Council design and also designing and constructing a relief well project
+However, in November 2018 the Corps did receive \$95.2 million dollars for the MESD Levee System, eliminating the need to transfer funds from the Wood River Levee System.
+The Corps will spend the Wood River funds on Wood River Levee System, utilizing a Council design and also designing and constructing other Authorized Level Projects.